7innovations/FixU-Mobile-Development/README.md

   - User preferences are saved, and the theme is applied automatically when the app restarts.

 - **Bottom Navigation Bar**
-  - Simple and intuitive navigation with sections for Home, Diagnose, Notes, and Profile.
+  - Simple and intuitive navigation with sections for Home, Diagnose, Diary Notes, and Profile.

 ## Technical Specifications